The Only Lehigh Valley Traumatic Brain Injury Lawyer You Can Trust

 Car and Truck Accidents

 Athletes often experience traumatic brain injuries from colliding with other players.
+In fact, sports and other recreational activities were found to be the leading cause of non-fatal traumatic brain injuries in teens.
 Football players in particular experience a very high rate of brain injury.
 In fact, the type of repeated blows to the head these athletes often experience can lead to something called chronic traumatic encephalopathy.
 Hockey players, soccer players, and cheerleaders are also at high risk for concussion and other brain injuries.

 Slip and Falls